lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 Example 4.
 Create Interactive 3D Plots
 ======================================

-As our final example in this tutorial, let's look at the TOPCAT's interactive 3D plot functionality.
-For continuity, let us make use of the data set we've downloaded in Example 2 and used in both Examples 2 and 3.
+As the final example in this tutorial, let's look at the TOPCAT's interactive 3D plot functionality.
+For continuity, let us make use of the data set already downloaded in Example 2 and used in both Examples 2 and 3.

 **4.1.**  First, return to the main TOPCAT window and click